-ERRATA FOR THE CITY OF FRESNO REVISED HCD REVIEW DRAFT HOUSING ELEMENT SEPTEMBER 23, 2024
+ERRATA FOR THE CITY OF FRESNO REVISED HCD REVIEW DRAFT HOUSING ELEMENT OCTOBER 21, 2024

 This errata includes extracted chapters from the revised HCD Review Draft Housing Element that contain revisions, shown in tracked changes.
-These revisions were made in response to preliminary comments received from the California Department of Housing and Community Development (HCD) on August 26, 2024, as well as public comments.
+These revisions were made in response to comments received in a letter from the California Department of Housing and Community Development (HCD) on October 7, 2024, conversations with HCD, as well as public comments.